 What is a gyroscope

 According to the English Oxford Dictionary, a Gyroscope is a "device consisting of a wheel or disc mounted so that it can spin rapidly about an axis which is itself free to alter in direction.
-The orientation of the axis is not affected by tilting of the mounting."
-Exactly, gyroscope is often used to detect the orientation that has similar function with compass.
+The orientation of the axis is not affected by tilting of the mounting." [] Exactly, gyroscope is often used to detect the orientation that has similar function with compass.
 Nowadays the gyroscope becomes more and more popular and it has many applications such as used in inertial navigation systems and gyro compasses.

 The most popular application is to be installed in the mobile phone.
 For example, it can work together with GPS in phones to help people navigate easier and more precise.